Fort Hamilton recognizes employees at quarterly awards ceremony

 |0

-This work, Fort Hamilton recognizes employees at quarterly awards ceremony [Image 2 of 2], by Mark Getman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Hamilton recognizes employees at quarterly awards ceremony, by Mark Getman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.